Part Two: Lizardmen Versus Vampire Counts

 : Salamanders are fantastic against living enemies and okay against VCs.
 Okay, not great.
 The undead have lots of slow moving tightly packed units to burn.
 The problem is no one is ever going to take a Panic test and the very same units that burn easily also regrow pretty easily with Invocation of Nehek, so LM

-5. With the loss of the fancy armor piercing rule Salamanders aren’t very good at toasting undead knights anymore but now that they are Strength 4 they can in theory put a wound or two on some Crypt Horrors, allowing a pack of Razorodons or a unit of Skink Skirmishers to finish the job.
+5. With the loss of the fancy armor piercing rule Salamanders aren’t very good at toasting undead knights anymore but now that they are Strength 4 they can in theory put a wound or two on some Crypt Horrors, allowing a pack of Razorodons or a unit of Skink Skirmishers to finish the job once Regeneration is negated.
 Also being Strength 4 means they will kill lightly armored infantry better than ever.

 : Everything I said about regular Stegadons applies here except that they are an even greater priority to kill with Scream attacks since they hit harder and have a better armor save, but they have the same low Ld